 Investment is the parent company of ECLF and is a non-profit social welfare organization under Section 501(c)(4) of the Code.
 Partners is the parent organization of Investment.
 Investment provides development services and investment capital supporting community development with an emphasis on affordable housing throughout the nation.
 Investment is the majority indirect owner of Bellwether Enterprise Real Estate Capital, LLC ("BWE"), which originates, sells and services mortgages that support both commercial and multifamily properties including affordable rental housing.
-In addition to permanent mortgage financing provided by BWE, Investment focuses on Low Income Housing Tax Credit ("LIHTC") syndication through its wholly owned subsidiary Enterprise Housing Credit Investments, LLC, New Markets Tax Credits ("NMTC") and asset management of properties through their compliance period, as well as Opportunity Zone funds and a conventional equity product, which is used to acquire affordable and workforce housing.
-Enterprise Community Development, Inc. ("ECD") is the housing development arm and the sole development entity of the Enterprise family of companies.
+In addition to permanent mortgage financing provided by BWE, Investment focuses on Low Income Housing Tax Credit ("LIHTC") syndication through its wholly owned subsidiary Enterprise Housing Credit Investments, LLC, New Markets Tax Credits ("NMTC") and asset management of properties through their compliance period, as well as a conventional equity product, which is used to acquire affordable and workforce housing.
+Enterprise family of companies.
 Investment, founded in 1984, is formerly known as Enterprise Social Investment Corporation, and is also based in Columbia, Maryland.
 Investment is governed by a Board of Directors which is appointed by Partners.

 ECLF is a member of the Enterprise family of companies.
 ECLF is a community development financial institution ("CDFI") and the affordable housing and community facility lending arm under its direct parent organization, Investment, headquartered in Columbia, Maryland.
-With close to \$291 million in total assets as of December 31, 2020, ECLF is one of the country's largest CDFIs.
-In October 2020 as part of S&P Global Ratings' annual ratings process, S&P Global Ratings reaffirmed ECLF's investment grade issuer credit rating.
+With close to \$333 million in total assets as of December 31, 2021, ECLF is one of the country's largest CDFIs.
+In October 2021 as part of S&P Global Ratings' annual ratings process, S&P Global Ratings reaffirmed ECLF's investment grade issuer credit rating.
 This issuer credit rating is an expression of the relative credit risk of ECLF as an issuer of debt instruments.
 It is not an exact measure of the probability of default and does not indicate the value, suitability or merit of an investment in the Impact Notes.
 The Impact Notes are not rated by S&P Global Ratings or any other credit rating agency, and ECLF's issuer credit rating is reviewed annually as part of the S&P Global Ratings' annual rating process, which is currently underway as of the date of this prospectus.
 Investors should refer to ECLF's website at www.enterprisecommunityloanfund.org for ECLF's current S&P rating.
 While ECLF is the issuer of the Notes, to fully understand how it accomplishes its mission, both the governance relationships and operating connections to other parts of Enterprise are relevant and set forth in the following organization chart.